Krebrov001/Concord-SciFi/chapters/The Imperial Council.md

 The stern chamber of the Imperial warship *Vigilant Retribution* buzzed with tension.
-Lord Commander Radomir, a grizzled veteran of countless crusades, stood before his assembled captains and inquisitors.
+Lord Commander Iskander, a grizzled veteran of countless crusades, stood before his assembled captains and inquisitors.
 The flickering hololith displayed star charts with erratic warp jump signatures encircling the sectors near the Concord worlds.

 ---

-**Radomir:**
+**Iskander:**
 “Reports from our scouts and fleets show a curious pattern.
 Every time we attempt a decisive strike against the Concord, reinforcements arrive before expected — often from directions unanticipated by our strategists.”

 **Inquisitor Seraphine:**
 “Could this be a new xenos alliance?
 Another heretical cult hiding in the shadows?”

-**Radomir:**
+**Iskander:**
 “Possibly.
 But our agents have yet to detect any formal fleet beyond Concord vessels themselves.
 Something is shielding them — a protective ring, perhaps, of unknown origin.”

 **Captain Marius:**
 “The warp routes near their systems appear… obscured, manipulated.
 Our psykers report disturbances in the Immaterium unlike anything before.”

-**Radomir:**
+**Iskander:**
 “This is no ordinary defense.
 The Concord may have allies or technology far beyond our intelligence.
 We must tighten our surveillance.
 No further incursions without full preparations.”

 ---